-Estradiol is the most common type of estrogen produced by your ovaries.
-This is why the most effective menopause treatments focus on estradiol.
+Estradiol is the predominant form of estrogen in women and is produced by your ovaries.
+This is why the most effective menopause treatments use estradiol to manage menopause symptoms.
 Replenishing estradiol can balance your hormones and manage menopause symptoms.

 Estradiol is typically taken as an oral pill, a patch or a gel.
 It’s scientifically proven to eliminate hot flashes completely in up to 75% of women, and to reduce the frequency and severity in the remainder.